djthorpe/gopi/docs/INPUT.md

 | **Enum**   | `hw.InputKeyCode` | The key pressed or mouse button activated |
 | **Enum**   | `hw.InputKeyState` | Keyboard state (Caps Lock, Num Lock, Shift, etc) |

+## Concrete Implementation

-The concrete implementation of the driver and devices are as follows:
+The concrete implementation of the driver and devices are currently only for linux:

 | **Import** | `github.com/djthorpe/gopi/device/linux` |
 | -- | -- | -- |